 Advantages to joining giffgaff over Three

-✔ Earn money for getting people to join giffgaff
+✔ Earn money for bringing mates onto giffgaff

 Since launching in 2009, one of the ways giffgaff has grown so fast is through their refer a friend Payback scheme, which gives customers £5 each time they get a friend to join the network.

 If you take a free SIM to give to a friend or family member and they top it up with at least £10, they’ll get £5 free credit and so will you.